 And for those of you not familiar with MIPS.
 It’s a no-brainer to use, a must-have for action sports per say.
 In the event that you crash (which happens a lot on a bike), MIPS Helmets have a gel-like material that mimics the fluid inside your brain.
 This allows for your head and brain to move in a more natural feel instead of slamming against the helmet which can lead to concussions which is just another word for brain damage.

 When MIPS helmets first came out they had a high price tag.
-No Lazer has figured out how to introduce MIPS into their Impala Helmet at a fraction of the price.
-How’s $139.99 sound for this sort of peace of mind and protection for years to come.
+Now Lazer has figured out how to introduce MIPS into their Impala Helmet ($139.99) at a fraction of the price.